joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 The Crowdstrike bug had likewise paralyzed computerized payment systems, and I couldn't fetch a cab via London's FreeNow app since they couldn't connect my Visa card -- time to hoof it again!

-After a fine dinner with my friend, the next bit of taveling was an unremarkable zip back to Paddington, then LHR, shuttle to my hotel, sleep, bag pre-check worked almost too well (I had to scramble to get the rollers into the Vincita before it was whisked away), various in-flight movies (always watched without sound -- I enjoy seeing the weird man multiple films watched by various neighbors).
-While I had prepared to ride back via the airporter, no need: See See arrived with the Subaru and from there... home.
+After a fine dinner with my friend, the next bit of taveling was an unremarkable zip back to Paddington, then LHR, shuttle to my hotel, sleep, bag pre-check worked almost too well (I had to scramble to get the rollers into the Vincita before it was whisked away), various in-flight movies (always watched without sound -- I enjoy seeing the weird combination of multiple films watched by various neighbors).

+At SFO, while I had prepared to ride back via the airporter, no need: See See arrived with the Subaru and from there... home.

 <figure class="align-center">
 <img src="https://www.botzilla.com/pix2024/brompton/Llandre.jpg">